-In our culture today, many values are competing for students’ attention and allegiance.
-At Wheaton Academy, our mission is to ensure your student will encounter a Christ-centered, Biblical worldview in the classroom, on the field, and in Chapel.
+In our culture today, many values compete for students’ attention and allegiance.
+At Wheaton Academy, we will ensure that your student will encounter a Christ-centered, Biblical worldview in the classroom, on the field, and in Chapel.

 The mission of Wheaton Academy is to nurture growth in students through relationships, excellence, and service to the glory of God.

 These aren’t just words.
 Our mission is the heartbeat of our school.
 We want you to understand the depth of our commitment to this mission—so we asked our administrators to elaborate.